Aulus Didius Gallus Fabricius Veiento: Career under Nerva

-These two anecdotes have led many writers — such as Syme above — to infer that Veiento himself was an informer who accused many prominent men of crimes in order to seize their wealth; as McDermott points out, all these passages prove is that the Younger Pliny greatly disliked Veiento.
-McDermott notes that Tacitus, who was a member of the Quindecimviri sacris faciundis like Veiento, and either knew the man well, or knew of him, did not consider Veiento a delator.
+These two anecdotes have led many writers — such as Syme above — to infer that Veiento himself was an informer who accused many prominent men of crimes in order to seize their wealth; however, as McDermott points out, all these passages prove is that the Younger Pliny greatly disliked Veiento.
+McDermott notes that Tacitus who, like Veiento, was a member of the Quindecimviri sacris faciundis and either knew the man well, or knew of him, did not consider Veiento a delator.
 When offering a list of delatores active under Domitian, Tacitus names Mettius Carus, the blind Catullus Messalinus, and Baebius Massa, but not Veiento.

 Veiento's last recorded act is on the Senate floor in 97, pleading leniency for Publicius Certus.
-How much longer he lived is unknown: assuming our above calculation of AD 24 for his birthdate is correct, then Veiento was about 73 at the time of his last appearance.
-McDermott mentions an allusion in Pliny's Panegyric to the emperor Trajan (delivered 100) to a man sitting in the Senate who had been consul three times, and wonders if it was Veiento; based on our calculations, this is plausible for he would have been 76 years old at the time.
+How much longer he lived is unknown: assuming the above calculation of AD 24 for his birthdate is correct, then Veiento was about 73 at the time of his last appearance.
+McDermott mentions an allusion in Pliny's Panegyric to the emperor Trajan (delivered 100) to a man sitting in the Senate who had been consul three times, and wonders if it was Veiento; based on his assumed birthdate, this is plausible for he would have been 76 years old at the time.